Jonjo7Dia/Teach-Away-Coding-Challenge/README.md

 ##Installation instructions / Run Instructions
-1. npm install --> this will install all the packages used in the project Open http://localhost:3000 to view it in your browser.
+1. npm install --> this will install all the packages used in the project Open http://0.0.0.0:3000 to view it in your browser. local host will give an error!
 2. npm test --> to run test
 3. npm start --> Runs the app in a local environment
 4. npm run build --> builds the application for production